 Accessing professional support

-Feeling suicidal can be an overwhelming and painful experience, but it is not something you have to bear alone.
+Feeling suicidal can be an overwhelming and distressing experience, but it is not something you have to go through alone.
 Asking for help is an important step towards getting the professional support you need.

 Read more